 Building on the accomplishments of the past decade, we propose to transform our rich heritage of collections and associated data into a powerful new source of knowledge to address national priorities.
-This resource will have transformative potential to address long-standing questions about the breadth and complexity of biodiversity.
-Central to this agenda is the creation of extended specimens that represent the depth and breadth of biodiversity held in U.S. collections.
+This resource will have transformative potential to address long-standing questions about the breadth and complexity of biodiversity and provide for monitoring and research far into the future.
+Central to this agenda is the creation of extended specimens that capitalize on the depth and breadth of biodiversity held and digitally accessible in U.S. collections.

-The concept of the extended specimen, introduced by Webster (2017), elevates and expands the physical specimen with an augmented digitized specimen record by associating data types including field recordings, computable and semantically rich descriptive content, and internet-scale connected data resources that support discoverability of this content in novel ways at multiple scales.
+The concept of the extended specimen, introduced by Webster (2017), elevates and expands the physical specimen with an augmented digitized specimen record by associating genotypic, phenotypic and environmental data types.
+These may include media collected in the field along with the specimens (images, sound and video recordings, field notes, etc.), computable and semantically rich descriptive content, and internet-scale connected data resources that support discoverability of this this networked content in novel ways at multiple scales.

 Figure 1.
 Components of the extended specimen.
-1The approximately 1 billion physical specimens that reside in the approximately 1600 museum collections in US, including derivative collections, such as tissue samples.
-2 Data and images, audio and video files held by collections that hold physical specimens and also contributed to the national specimen database.
-3 Data that reside in private collections, institutional repositories, and national/international repositories, often disconnected physically and digitally from the original specimen, which may link to individual specimens.
-4Taxon or occurrence locations level data linked to more than one specimen record.
+Physical Specimens.
+Approximately 1 billion physical specimens reside in U.S. museums, including derivative collections such as tissue samples.

+1Primary Extension.
+The digitized version of the specimen metadata in the form of a digital specimen record, as well as data and images, audio and video files are held by collections that hold physical specimens and also contribute to the national specimen database.
+2Secondary Extension.
+Data that reside in private collections, institutional repositories, and national/international repositories, often disconnected physically and digitally from the original specimen, which may link to individual specimens.
+3Tertiary Extension.
+Data from other repositories that link to taxonomic names applied to specimens or collection event (including collector, collections location)